-In 2022, we continued this partnership by conducting associate-led fundraising events and peer-to-peer sponsorships across Canada.
-In total, the team's efforts generated enough funding to help Childhood Cancer Canada fund 22 survivor scholarships.
+In 2024, we continued this partnership by conducting associate-led fundraising events and peer-to-peer sponsorships across Canada.
+In total, the team's efforts over the years have generated enough funding to help Childhood Cancer Canada fund 330 survivor scholarships.